There’s still a path forward for NAFTA renegotiations

 These proposals are serious departures from those of previous trade agreements.
 They are not based on shared objectives of the three parties, but rather on the Trump administration's "America First" approach and the belief that NAFTA needs to be "rebalanced" in the United States' favour.

 The United States, for example, seeks to guarantee that at least half of the NAFTA automotive production take place in the country, with no regard for existing production networks.
 Canada and Mexico seek more opportunities to bid on U.S. government contracts, while the Americans want to reduce current access to this market.
-U.S. proposals would affect the dispute-settlement system, and that the entire agreement would automatically end in five years, unless all three countries affirmatively decide otherwise.
+U.S. proposals would mean that dispute-settlement decisions could be ignored, and that the entire agreement would automatically end in five years, unless all three countries affirmatively decide otherwise.

 I've negotiated deals where the United States has put forward objectionable proposals that led the other side to walk out of the room, telling us to come back when we were serious.
 Canada and Mexico have wisely decided to remain at the table for now, doing their best to engage where they can in trying to find a mutually agreeable landing zone.
 Perhaps they don't want to give the administration an excuse to withdraw from the agreement.